-And so we bid farewell to the mOnk and this Podcast Series of 10 with this final climatic episode.
-On the eve of his departure, I discover a dusty, tea-stained document left on my desk: 5 Secrets for Living a Purposeful Life.
+And so we bid farewell to the the spirit of the moment with this final climatic episode.
+On the eve of the monks departure, I discover a dusty, tea-stained document left on my desk: 5 Secrets for Living a Purposeful Life.
 This, I have recorded as an audio file.

 Little remains now but to leave his words to settle, like wind blown snow flakes on an empty landscape.
 As I look around the quiet training halls of the temple, there is little evidence of his presence, other than Yak prints in the snow.

 I even find myself questioning the very existence of the Bean Curd Boxer.
 Was it all just a figment of our collective imagination, a projection of our collective hunger?
 A poignant reminder to simply Leave Things Alone?